Volscente/cheat_sheets/git/git_docs.md

+# Notifications
+## Setup Remeinder
+Going to the GitHub > Settings > Schedule Remeinders it is possible to setup a Slack connection that sends you alert notitifications for certain circumstances.
 # Errors
 ## GitHub Desktop Stuck on "Pushing to Origin"
 Open the project that you're trying to push on GitHub.
 Open the terminal and, from inside the root folder of the repo, type: